lxhope/rustos/README.md

-# rustos
-Write an operating system from scratch use rust language.
+## Write an operating system from scratch use rust language.